Fall Commencement 2023

 PLEASE NOTE: For information about eligibility to participate in the graduation ceremonies, visit the Graduating and Degree Auditing page for the current policies and procedures.

 Visit the Dominican Bookstore or Grad Fair to order your academic regalia.
-The Dominican Bookstore is the official provider of academic regalia (caps and gowns) for the commencement ceremony.
+The Dominican Bookstore is our official provider of academic regalia (caps & gowns) for the Commencement ceremony.
 The bookstore provides students the opportunity to view and purchase regalia packages (discounted during Grad Fair), order personalized announcements and/or class jewelry, and enter the bookstore raffle for an opportunity to win prizes.
-After the Grad Fair students may purchase regalia through the remainder of the term during the bookstore’s regular hours.
+After the Grad Fair students may purchase regalia through the remainder of the term during the Bookstore’s regular hours.
 Please note that neither the bookstore nor the University provides rental regalia for Commencement.

 Each graduating student will receive up to 6 guest tickets.
 Persons without a ticket to the event will not be allowed entry to the venue.
 Graduating students do not themselves need a ticket in order to participate in the ceremony.